 Contemporary Quilt regularly offers challenges to members.
 These challenges lead to exhibitions.
-The CQ Challenge website has been set up for Contemporary Quilt members to complete their CQ Challenge entries online.
-The website also includes photo galleries of past challenge entries.
+The CQ website has a challenge section which has been set up for Contemporary Quilt members to complete their CQ Challenge entries online.
+The website also includes photo galleries of past challenge entries. http://www.contemporaryquilt.org.uk/cq-challenges1.html

 2019 Challenge Theme Edwin & Mary Bloomfield Coverlet